JuanPabloDiaz/freeForGeeks/README.md

 - [SmartParse](https://smartparse.io) is a data migration and CSV to API platform that offers time- and cost-saving developer tools.
 The Free tier includes: Up to 300 processing units, Browser uploads, Data quarantining, Circuit breakers and Job Alerts.
 - [SerpApi](https://serpapi.com/) - Real-time search engine scraping API.
 Returns structured JSON results for Google, YouTube, Bing, Baidu, Walmart, and many other machines.
 The free plan includes 100 successful API calls per month.

+- [Unsplash API](https://unsplash.com/developers) is a free API for high-quality, curated photos.
+- [Youtube API](https://developers.google.com/youtube) is a free API for YouTube.
+- [Watchmode](https://api.watchmode.com/) is a freemium API for `movies and TV shows`.
+The free plan includes 1000 requests per month.
+- [Pantry](https://getpantry.cloud/) is a free API for hosting small pieces of data.
+It let you setup a small database in seconds.
+100 mb of JSON storage.
+It's like TinyDB but in the cloud.
+- [Waifu.pics](https://waifu.pics/), [Waifu API](https://www.waifu.im/), [Waifu.it](https://waifu.it/) are some popular free `anime waifus API`.
+- [IGDB](https://www.igdb.com/api) is a free API for `video games`.
+The API is free for both non-commercial and commercial projects.
+- [Discord](https://discord.com/developers/docs/intro) is a free API for Discord.
+- [World News](https://newsapi.org/), [World News API](https://worldnewsapi.com/) are free API for news.
+The World News API gives you access to thousands of news sources in over 50 languages from over 150 countries.
+News are semantically tagged allowing for semantic news search like never before.
+- [Random Data](https://random-data-api.com/) is a free API for random fake data.
+It does not require any authentication.
+- [Foreign Rates API](https://www.exchangerate-api.com/) is a free API for foreign exchange rates.
+The free plan includes 1,500 requests per month.
+- [kroki](https://kroki.io/) is a free API for `creating diagrams`.
+The free plan includes 1,000 requests per month.
+- [Google Docs](https://developers.google.com/docs/api) is a free API that lets you connect your app to Google Docs.
+Convert your docs into JSON.
+- [HTTP Status Dogs](https://httpstatusdogs.com/) is a free API for `HTTP status codes`.
+HTTP status codes are boring but not with HTTP Status Dogs.
+It returns images of dogs for each HTTP status code to make it easier to understand and remember.
+- [GeoKeo](https://geokeo.com/) is a free API for `geocoding`.
+It provides a simple API to convert addresses into geographic coordinates. in other words, it converts city names, street names, and postal codes into latitude and longitude.
+The free plan includes 2,500 api requests daily.
+- [TicketMaster](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/) is a free API for `events`.
+The API provides access to events, attractions, venues, classifications, and more.
+The free plan includes 500 requests per month.
+- [ollama](https://ollama.com/) let's you run LLM (Large Language Models) on your own machine.
+It's like OpenAI's GPT-3 but on your own machine.
+It's free and open-source.
+It comes with an API that you can listen to through localhost. ⭐ [64.8k stars](https://github.com/ollama/ollama)
+- [Free Dictionary API](https://dictionaryapi.dev/) is a free API for `dictionary`.
+The API provides access to definitions, synonyms, antonyms, translations, and more. ⭐ [GitHub](https://github.com/meetDeveloper/freeDictionaryAPI)
+- [Open Weather API](https://openweathermap.org/api) is a free API for weather.
+The API provides access to current weather data, forecasts, and historical data.
+The free plan includes 1,000 API calls per day.
+- [Alpha Vantage](https://www.alphavantage.co/) is a free API for `stock market data`.
+The API provides access to real-time and historical stock data.
+The free plan includes 25 requests per day.
+- [Deck of Cards](https://deckofcardsapi.com/) is an API to simulate a deck of cards.
+The API provides access to a deck of cards.
+- [Wordpress API](https://developer.wordpress.org/rest-api/) is a free API for WordPress.
+The API provides access to posts, pages, comments, taxonomies, and more.
+- [Spotify API](https://developer.spotify.com/documentation/web-api/) is a free API for Spotify.
+The API provides access to music, albums, playlists, artists, and more.
+- [Podcast Index](https://podcastindex.org/) is a free API for podcasts.
+The API provides access to podcasts, episodes, and more.
+- [Deepgram AI API](https://www.deepgram.com/) is a free API for `speech recognition`.
+The API provides access to `speech-to-text`, audio transcription, and more.
+- [Zen Quotes](https://zenquotes.io/) is a free API for `quotes`.
+- [Open Food Facts](https://world.openfoodfacts.org/) is a free API for `food products`.
+The API provides access to food products, ingredients, and more.
+- [Resend (for emails)](hhttps://resend.com/) is an API for sending emails.
+The free plan includes 100 emails per day or up to 3,000 emails a month.
+- [NASA (multiple APIs)](https://api.nasa.gov/) is a collection of free API for `space`.
+The API provides access to images, videos, asteroids, and more.
+- [The Movie DB API](https://www.themoviedb.org/documentation/api) is a free API for `movies`.
+The API provides access to movies, TV shows, actors, and more.
+It's like IMDB but not owned by Amazon.
+Free for non-commercial use.
+- [DigiDates](https://digidates.de/) provides a REST API for time and date calculations.
+Access to the API is free of charge and currently without limitation.
+- [OpenSky Network](https://opensky-network.org/) is a free API for `air traffic`.
+It lets you track flights in real-time.
+The API provides access to flights, airports, and more.

 ## APIs

 - [IP City](https://ip.city) is a free IP Geolocation API.
 100 Free requests per day.